 The 23andMe Health Predisposition* reports help you learn how your genetics can influence your chances for certain diseases.
 This category includes FDA-authorized Genetic Health Risk* reports which tell you if you have genetic variants associated with an increased risk of developing certain health conditions - such as Late-Onset Alzheimer's Disease* or Parkinson's Disease*.
 While having a particular variant can be linked to a higher risk for a condition, it does not necessarily mean you will develop the condition.
 It is important to remember that these reports do not cover all possible genetic variants that could influence risk for these conditions and that other non-genetic factors, such as environment and lifestyle, can also influence risk for these conditions.

 The 23andMe Wellness reports can help you make more informed choices that may relate to healthy living.
 Find out why some people may weigh more than others on diets that are high in saturated fat.
 You can also learn how your DNA may influence your caffeine consumption, lactose digestion and your muscle type.

 Our Traits reports are a fun way to explore how your DNA makes you unique, from your food preferences to physical features.

 You will receive the Ancestry reports—Ancestry Composition, Haplogroups, Your DNA Family, and Neanderthal Ancestry.
-You will also have access to interactive features to share, compare and discover more with friends and family—including the DNA Relatives feature.
+You will also have access to interactive features to share, compare and discover more with friends and family—including the optional DNA Relatives feature.